Free-Radical/Cortex1-ZeroVeil/docs/whitepaper.md

 ### The Gap

-The LLM privacy space has seen $1.5B+ in M&A (2024-2025), but no solution offers:
+The data privacy and AI security space has seen significant consolidation, including Veeam's $1.73B acquisition of Securiti AI (2025) and multi-billion dollar PE discussions around market leaders like OneTrust.
+Yet no solution offers:

 | Requirement | Current Market |
 |-------------|----------------|